-Neuroradiology, Cognitive and Systems Neuroscience, Functional brain imaging
+Neuroradiology, Cognitive and Systems Neuroscience, Multimodal brain imaging, Neuromodulation

-Functional brain imaging, imaging of neuropsychiatric disease, systems and computational neuroscience, cognitive and behavioral neuroscience, neural basis of decision making and the influence of reward and valuation on choice behavior, neuroengineering and brain-machine interface technologies, animal neurophysiology, invasive and noninvasive electrical brain stimulation, human functional MRI (fMRI), electrocorticography (ECOG), magnetoencephalography (MEG), transcranial magnetic stimulation (TMS), diffusion tensor imaging (DTI), functional connectivity MRI (fcMRI)
+Imaging of neuropsychiatric disease, imaging genetics, systems-computational-cognitive neuroscience, neural basis of decision making and the influence of reward and valuation on choice behavior, brain-machine interface technologies.
+Functional MRI (fMRI), electrocorticography (ECOG), magnetoencephalography (MEG), transcranial magnetic stimulation (TMS), brain MR guided focused-ultrasound (MRg-FUS), functional connectivity MRI (fcMRI).

 Education and Training: